Photo: Arona Ayuntamiento.

 Updated 26 November: In the end, the weather won.
 Santa Cruz has had high winds and especially rain today and so the switching on of the Christmas lights was postponed until 7pm Saturday, weather conditions permitting.

 Updated 25 November: Santa Cruz will be turning on its Christmas ilghts tomorrow 26 November with some 140 streets and plazas illuminated by around three million LED bulbs, the council has said.
 They will be turned on in stages between tomorrow and 5 December.
 The council has also announced that the central feature of the fiestas at Christmas in the Canaries, the arrival of Sus Majestades Los Reyes Magos, will be very different this year BUT the Kings will still visit children!
 They have magic keys, after all, presented to them each year by the mayors of each municipio, and although their parades will be very much smaller, there will be no shortage of gifts for good children on the morning of 6 January … nor of the traditional lumps of coal for naughty little people either!
 Finally (so far!), it’s been announced that the Plaza de España in Santa Cruz itself will be the base for the nationally televised Fin de Año Campanadas (New Year chimes).
-The full programme for Santa Cruz’s Christmas is HERE and I’ll put it and any others as a header to the post for easy reference.
+The full programme for Santa Cruz’s Christmas is HERE and I’ll put it now, and any others as they’re published, in the post header for easy reference but they’ll be very different this year.

 Original post 20 November: Well it’ll be different this year for many of us, and however we celebrate it in our many and various ways, it won’t be “normal”!
 At least people’s Christmas dinners in London will be safe from interruption as Cressida Dick promises that the Met won’t be barging in to stop people hugging and sitting too close as they pull their crackers, and Robbie Williams has released a Can’t Stop Christmas record … and indeed the festival will come and go whether we wanted to stop it or not!